 Due to the eroding trust in democratic institutions, our system desperately needs to modernize its ways.
 Many (local) governments are turning to methods of citizen participation of which assemblies are becoming increasingly popular.
 The most well-known and impactful case, without a doubt, is Ireland’s citizens’ assembly: it led to a (successful) referendum on same-sex marriage in 2014 and removing the 8th amendment on abortion in 2017.
 These two constitutional changes dealt with nationally sensitive topics that politicians had skirted around for a long time – and exemplify the possible impact assemblies can have on profound policy discussions.

 As a result, people have called for more citizens’ assemblies on other dividing policy questions, like the climate crisis and Brexit.
-And with success: the UK and France have already established assemblies to discuss the climate crisis.
+And with success: the UK and France have already used citizen assemblies to identify innovative and fair solutions to the climate crisis.
 As for Brexit: after the referendum, Scotland established an assembly to address the topic of independence and multiple Brits have called for a citizens’ assembly as well.
 Ironically, there was already a citizens’ assembly on Brexit before the referendum.
 A representative sample of 50 citizens met in Manchester to discuss the issue in September 2017.
 Their conclusion?
 A soft Brexit or no Brexit at all.

 Even fruitful methods have their flaws…